SalishSeaCast/docs/work_env/python_notes.rst

 .. _Plotting Velocities and Tracers on Vertical Planes.ipynb: https://nbviewer.jupyter.org/urls/bitbucket.org/salishsea/tools/raw/tip/analysis_tools/Plotting%20Velocities%20and%20Tracers%20on%20Vertical%20Planes.ipynb

-The links above are to static renderings of the notebooks via `nbviewer.jupyter.org`_ .
+The links here are to static renderings of the notebooks via `nbviewer.jupyter.org`_ .
 The notebook source files are in the `analysis_tools`_ directory of the :ref:`tools-repo` repo.